grafana/pyroscope/examples/debug_python_with_pyroscope.md

-# How to Debug Performance Issues in Python
+# How to Debug Performance Issues in Python with
-#### Using flame graphs to get to the root of the problem
+## Using flame graphs to get to the root of the problem

-I know from personal experience that debugging performance issues on Python servers can be incredibly frusturating.
+I know from personal experience that debugging performance issues on Python servers can be incredibly frustrating.
 Usually, increased traffic or a transient bug would cause end users to report that something was wrong.

 More often than not, it's _impossible_ to exactly replicate the conditions under which the bug occured, and so I was stuck trying to figure out which part of our code/infrastructure was responsible for the performance issue on our server.